Save 50% off your entire blog purchase with code: SAVEBIG

 Centers in kindergarten is a must!
 However, figuring out how to start kindergarten centers can be tough.
 Here are a few ideas to help you get ready so you can love your daily center time.

-The writing center cards and response activities are all newly updated!
-Check out the year-long bundle here:
+The writing center cards and response activities are all included in one easy-to-download resource.

 Pocket Chart Center